rdtripp/bmlt_droplet/README.md

 #?

-The virtual Server epig.us has user epig with password tmwamlgmimr
+The virtual Server https://<your droplet FQDN> has user  with password

-The sudo user is richard with the password max15n06
+The sudo user is <sudo user selected at setup>with the password <sudo password selected at setup>

 To access virtualmin go to https://<your droplet FQDN>:10000 and log in as root or <your sudo user>